 The SVA Matching Scholarship

 Available to full and part time undergraduate and graduate students.
-SVA will match 25% of any outside scholarship, up to $2,500, that a student obtains for enrollment at SVA.
+Based on the student’s financial need, as determined by the completion and submission of the FAFSA.
+SVA will match 25% of any outside scholarship payable to SVA, up to $2,500, that a student obtains for enrollment at SVA.

 Internships and Freelance Opportunities

 We receive a number of internship and freelance opportunities available through the fall, spring, and summer.
 While the department makes these opportunities available to students, applications must be negotiated directly with the employer.